 ||Thrash violently when disturbed; snake-like movement

-Unlike most other kinds of earthworms, jumping worms are parthenogeni, they self-fertilize and
+Unlike most other kinds of earthworms, jumping worms are parthenogenic, they self-fertilize and

 do not need mates to reproduce.
 Each new generation begins with the production of hardened

-egg capsules, known as cocoons, that overwinter in the soil to hatch the following spring.
+egg capsules, known as cocoons, which overwinter in the soil to hatch the following spring.